 NOTE: for larger areas like acreages we have other options like no till drill seeding that places the seed deep into the soil under the existing turf and mechanical seeding for open soils.These methods are dramatically less costly for larger areas over 1 acre and up to 20 acres.

-We have 2 ways of top dressing , the standard dry top dresser can lay down one or more layers of this new soil and grass seed mixture right over you old lawn.
-We can also use a liquid soil matrix containing much the same materials.
-This process is very cutting edge and uses a lot more effective nutrients, microbe inoculation and soil amendments.
+The liquid soil-compost matrix process is very cutting edge and uses a lot more effective nutrients, microbe inoculation and soil amendments.
 The liquid penetrates quickly and to a greater depth which yields excellent speedy results.

-In a very short time the new soil is absorbed into the grass thatch and the new more aggressive grasses will grow in and eventually replace the old grass.
+In a very short time the new soil is absorbed into the grass thatch and the new more vigorous grasses will grow in and eventually replace the old grass.

 Even one top dressing treatment can start the process of switching over your old lawn to a new, healthy, community of multiple species of sturdier, fescue grasses.